Julian-Kuelshammer/Julian-Kuelshammer.github.io/_pages/supervision.md

 Below I list some topics, which I could imagine giving out as master thesis, but I am happy to discuss and find a topic which is more suited for you.
 Feel free to contact me.

 ### Linear Algebra

-#### The Erdős--Kaplansky theorem

-Prerequisites: _Linear algebra III, and some basic set theory like cardinal numbers_

-It is known that for a finite-dimensional vector space $$V$$, the dimension of $$V$$ is equal to the dimension of its dual space $$V^*$$.
-This is not longer true for infinite-dimensional vector spaces.
-The goal of this thesis project is to properly define the notion of dimension for infinite-dimensional vector spaces and, building on this, study the Erdős--Kaplansky theorem, which gives an answer to the question of what th dimension of $$V^*$$ is in case $$V$$ is infinite dimensional.

 #### $$\mathbb{F}_1$$-linear algebra